-The National Wildlife Federation's legislative team is dedicated to preserving and building upon America's fundamental framework of conservation laws and policies.
+The National Wildlife Federation is dedicated to preserving and building upon America's fundamental framework of conservation laws and policies.

 Air, water, and wildlife do not adhere to state boundaries, so we work at the federal level and on the ground to achieve balanced, scientifically based protections for the nation's wildlife and ecosystems.